Dutton Speedwords: Potential improvements to Speedwords

 The major deficiencies arise from overcoming confusion caused by apparent inconsistencies in understanding what is meant by particular Speedwords given the variety of Speedword formation methods available.
 There are four possible areas of confusion.
 First, deciphering the meaning of a Speedword can produce several possible candidate meanings.
-There are 20 suffixes (TYDS, page 90).
+There are 20 suffixes.
 The practice of incorporating a Speedword suffix into the Speedword meakes it difficult to decide whether a Speedword is either a Speedword stem (that is, an indivisible element) or a Speedword and a suffix.
 For example, the Speedword 'de' is day, 'deb' is debt but 'debe' is yesterday.
-The suffix 'e' is an augmentive (TYDS, page 37) signalling a comparative increase.
+The suffix 'e' is an augmentive signalling a comparative increase.
 So, an untutored interpretation would suggest that 'debe' is a large debt.
 Dutton's answer to this objection is that they need to be learnt.
 Second, contractions of frequently used Speedwords actually multiply the vocabulary by creating new Speedwords.
 For example, 'debe' yesterday is shortened to 'db', and 'jecen' percent is shortened to 'jc'.
 Again, Dutton's answer to this objection is that they need to be learnt.
 Third, there are some puzzling inconsistencies.
 For example, 'La' is great, 'Mla' is greater.
 'M' is also used as an abbreviation for 'Mr'.
 It is unclear whether this is a misprint with the L in lower case and what the 'm' signifies.
 Finally, Dutton encourages joining Speedwords together as compounds except where they are equivalent to an existing Speedword.
 This creates new Speedwords which become unrecognisable because they are not in the dictionary, Again, Dutton's answer to this objection is that they need to be learnt.
 The disadvantage is it increases the vocabulary reducing the benefit from keeping the vocabulary small.

 In summary, these shortcomings are resolvable.
 Ambiguity could be resolved by obtaining a copy of the Speedwords publication which lists the 493 elementary Speedwords but this is unobtainable.
 It may also contain the rationale for formulating Speedwords.
 The deficiencies should be addressed differently.
 Instead of immediately changing some Speedwords, the system of affixes (prefix, suffix) need to be re-examined.
 The number of prefixes should be reduced.
-Some overlap (e.g., augmentation, and favourable, TYDS, pages 37–38, 34 respectively).
-The complement suffix denote an incorrect pair or is out of sequence TYDS, pages 50–51) for example, 'ze' means send but 'zes' is bring.
-The diminutive suffix does not convey magnitude (TYDS, page 51), for example, 'do' for live, while 'dot' is visit).
+Some overlap e.g., augmentation, and favourable.
+The complement suffix denote an incorrect pair or is out of sequence for example, 'ze' means send but 'zes' is bring.
+The diminutive suffix does not convey magnitude, for example, 'do' for live, while 'dot' is visit).
 The use of a prefix conceals the Speedword because the first letter cannot be immediately recognised.
 These proposals would make Speedwords more easily recognisable because the elementary stem would be reliably recognisable.
 Apparently in the 1980s and 1990s some attempts were made to amend Speedword shortcomings but they are no longer available for inspection and evaluation.
 Improvements depend upon reading Dutton publications from 1933 and 1951 which may disclose method and rationale.